6.6. LU Decomposition¶

 6.6.2.
 Example with Row Exchanges¶

-We find the LU decomposition with partial pivoting (row exchanges) in this example.
+This example shows the LU decomposition with partial pivoting (row exchanges).
 We will show the row exchanges with a permutation matrix.
 A permutation matrix has the rows of an identity matrix, but the order of the rows shows what row exchanges were performed.

 6.6.3.
 MATLAB Examples of LU¶